 Does My Child Need Speech Therapy?

 Parenting doesn’t come with an instruction manual, and many parents have questions about what is normal when it comes to developmental milestones.
 Are you worried your child is behind when it comes to crawling, walking, or talking?
 Have you noticed your toddler seems to struggle with making eye contact, playing with toys, or asking for things?
 Children go through many stages of development from birth to 3 years old.
-In terms of speech and language, development usually follows a pattern in which certain milestones, or skills, emerge by a certain age.
+In terms of speech and language, development usually follows a pattern in which certain milestones, or language skills, emerge by a certain age.
 While there are typical expectations of what is normal, some children develop quicker or slower than others.
+So, does my toddler need speech therapy?
 Here are some of the speech and language skills a typically developing child should reach by specific ages.

 Speech Milestones for Children